-The English Language Institute (ELI) offers English language courses for students at the University of Michigan who speak English as an additional language.
+The English Language Institute (ELI) offers English mini courses for students at the University of Michigan who speak and write English as an additional language.
 ELI classes are small, interactive, and provide students with extensive one-on-one feedback.
 Some features of ELI's undergraduate courses include the following:

 - Open to undergraduate students in all schools